FAQ’s

 Can you tell me about the history of the rink?

-The Rink Exchange officially opened as Lane County Ice Arena on December 22, 1989, after extensive community effort convinced the Lane County Commissioners and the Fair Board that an ice arena in the old horse arena at the fairgrounds could work.
+The Rink Exchange officially opened as Lane County Ice Arena on December 22, 1989, after community effort convinced the Lane County Commissioners and the Fair Board that an ice arena in the old horse arena at the fairgrounds could work.
 The grand opening skating exhibition featured Tonya Harding, at that time the top figure skating competitor from the Northwest.
 Our group lessons had waiting lists for classes and full rosters at every level, while public session skaters waited in line for a chance to skate.
 The initial coaching roster had a dozen or more coaches in order to meet the demand of group and private instruction skaters.

 By 1995 the figure skating program included freestyle sessions for private coaching opportunities, and clinic ice for power and ice dancing practice.
 With the popularity of the annual holiday ice show productions and ISI team competitions, additional clinics were added for performance teams and synchronized skating.
 Our week-long Skate Camp was introduced in 1990 and the rink held its first annual ISI Love to Skate Competition in February 1992.
 Not long after that the new Eugene Figure Skating Club began to hold invitational USFS competitions and the “skating bear” became a staple of the Club’s fund raising efforts.
 In 1994, and again in 2000, the EFSC hosted the Pacific Coast Sectionals Synchronized Skating Competition.
 These tremendously successful events helped to put the Club “on the map”.